gasolin/stakerwatch/README.md

 Most commands support multiple tools.
 You can use the default `address, validator, gas` command to explore tools you have rarely experienced.

-If you think this tool is useful, please consider show your support with the [Gitcoin Grant](https://gitcoin.co/grants/1664/stakerwatch) along with other great projects.

-By the way to avoid single point of failure, the command randomly pick a [free Ethereum Node](https://ethereumnodes.com/) to fetch the on-chain data instead of counting on [Infura](https://infura.io/).
+To avoid single point of failure, the command randomly pick a [free Ethereum Node](https://ethereumnodes.com/) to fetch the on-chain data instead of counting on [Infura](https://infura.io/).
 (You can specify a node if you want to)

+If you think this tool is useful, please consider support with the [Gitcoin Grant](https://gitcoin.co/grants/1664/stakerwatch) along with other great projects.

 ## Contents